GOP officials in Arizona’s largest county affirm 2020 election was secure in rebuttal to Trump claims

 In May, county officials sent the Senate a letter denouncing the review as a “sham” and a “con” and warned “our democracy is imperiled.”

-During an annual ceremony to elect a new board chairman Wednesday, Gates, the panel’s newest leader, reiterated those sentiments: “The attempt to undermine democratic elections puts at risk everything else we take for granted in a free country — speech, security, economic progress.
+During an annual ceremony to elect a new board chairman on Wednesday, Gates, the panel’s newest leader, reiterated those sentiments: “The attempt to undermine democratic elections puts at risk everything else we take for granted in a free country — speech, security, economic progress.
 And that’s why the county has not been silent — and will not be silent — in the face of lies,” he said.

-The Maricopa County report indicated that after thoroughly investigating the senate’s allegations, officials had discovered 38 instances in which a voter might have cast multiple ballots.
+The Maricopa County report indicated that after thoroughly investigating the Senate’s allegations, officials had discovered 38 instances in which a voter might have cast multiple ballots.
 County officials forwarded those cases to the state’s attorney general for further review.
 Officials also found 50 cases in which a ballot might have been double counted.
-None of the instances affected the outcome of any election race and the report found they were not related to any systemic issues, the report said.
+None of the instances affected the outcome of any election race, and they were not related to any systemic issues, the report said.

 Noting the cases affected fewer than 100 ballots from nearly 2.1 million cast, the officials concluded: “This is the very definition of exceptionally rare.”